Our staff is built to teach each student individually, to develop the skills they need to thrive in mathematics, and to foster a love of learning.

 Lead Instructor

-I am Junior as San Diego State University studying music education.
+I am earning dual teaching credentials in Music and Math at San Diego State University.
 I've been living in San Diego my whole life.
 I enjoy playing the cello and cross-stitching in my free time.
 Favorite Number: My favorite number is 28 because it's my birthday number.
 Favorite Math Joke: Why was algebra so easy for the Romans?
 Because X always equals 10!
-In five years, I will be: Graduated from SDSU and teaching kids about music.
+In five years, I will be: Teaching kids to learn and love music!
 I love Mathnasium because: I can teach effectively to students and make a difference in their lives.

 Miranda Halverson